- How to Install Windows 10/8/8.1/7 From USB Drive

 6. Hard drive format must be in GPT type or let the install utility auto format your disk.

-7. After installing Microsoft Windows go to system Bios and re-enable secure boot.
+7. After installing Microsoft Windows 10 from iso go to system Bios and re-enable secure boot.

 To Install Windows in Legacy Mode (Windows 7, Windows 8/8.1 or Windows 10):